Houston Construction Accident Lawyers

 • Providing an exit no more than 25 feet apart in the trench

-Working in a trench may pose inherent risks, but these can be minimized or even eliminated with the right practices, equipment, and procedures.
+Working in a trench may pose inherent risks, but these can be minimized or eliminated with the right practices, equipment, and procedures.
 As Houston construction accident attorneys, we know how to identify violations of safety standards that cause trench collapses, helping our clients seek and recover the fair compensation they need.

 Back to Top

-Defective & Dangerous Equipment
+Defective & Dangerous Equipment in Houston, Texas

 From cranes to forklifts, construction workers often need to use heavy equipment to get the job done.
 When this equipment is not properly maintained, inspected, or used, accidents can be severe.
 Our construction accident lawyers in Houston have handled numerous cases where a client's life was altered because an operator was poorly trained.
 For example, accidents occur when a crane's boom comes into contact with a power line or a crane's swing hits a worker.
 Similarly, forklifts can also cause injuries, with OSHA reporting that more than 95,000 construction workers suffer an injury in a forklift accident every year.